Gambling disorder

 - Drugs and alcohol – If you drink heavily or use illegal drugs.

-- Mental health – If you have other mental health conditions, such as depression, anxiety, personality disorders or psychotic disorders.
+- Mental health – If you have other mental health conditions, such as a mood disorder, anxiety disorder, or other types of addiction, such as alcohol dependence or substance use disorders.

 - Place of work – If you work in a gambling premises, such as a casino, betting shop or arcade.